 Each project must be provided with single-mode fiber optic (FO) cable.
-The FO cable must connect to the nearest connection point available to the Installation WAN.
-Projects that do not have a Health Care Occupancy component must be provided with a single path consisting of a minimum of 12 strands of single-mode FO cable.
-Projects with a Health Care Occupancy component must be provided with a minimum of two diverse, physically independent, redundant pathways, each with 48 strands of single-mode fiber.
-The two fiber paths must be connected to two different Installation WAN nodes and be routed into two different service entrance facilities in the project.
+The FO cable must connect to the nearest connection point available to the Installation WAN. \2\ Provide Hospitals and Ambulatory Healthcare Centers with operating rooms /2/ with a minimum of two diverse, physically independent, redundant pathways, each with 48 strands of single-mode fiber.
+The two fiber paths must be connected to two different Installation WAN nodes and be routed into two different service entrance facilities in the project. \2\ Provide other projects with a single path consisting of a minimum of 12 strands of single-mode FO cable. /2/